Limbu script: Obsolete characters

 Nineteenth-century texts used a small anusvara (ᤲ) to mark nasalization.
 This was used interchangeably with ᤱ /ŋ/.

 The sign ᥀ was used for the exclamatory particle ᤗᤥ (/lo/).

 Punctuation

 The main punctuation mark used in Limbu is the Devanagari double danda (॥).
 It has its own exclamation mark (᥄) and question mark (᥅).

-Digits

-Limbu has its own set of digits:
+Numerals

 Unicode

 Limbu script was added to the Unicode Standard in April, 2003 with the release of version 4.0.

 The Unicode block for Limbu is U+1900–U+194F: